zhou-dong/zhou-dong.github.io/_posts/study/2015-10-13-information-flow-processing.md

 ##### Active database system

+- Something origial DB can not do
-There are several tools classified as active database systems, with different soft- ware architectures, functionality, and oriented toward different application domains
+- There are several tools classified as active database systems, with different software architectures, functionality, and oriented toward different application domains

 ---